joh120/Smart_grocery/README.md

 Smart Grocery Checkout

 Scenario:
-A supermarket offers discounts based on total purchase amount.
+A supermarket offers discounts baseds on total purchase amount.

 Challenge:
 1. If total is below $50, no discount.